-For summer 2020 results, standard post-results services will not be available.
+For summer 2021 results, standard post-results services will not be available.
 Instead, there will be a new appeals process.
-We'll be providing comprehensive guidance on how to submit appeals this year on our dedicated appeals page.
+You can view the arrangements and guidance on our dedicated summer 2021 appeals page.

 Appeals can be submitted by: